 In the eighteenth century, Lancaster was one of the most important ports in the country – a result of its role in the triangular slave trade, by which hundreds of ships sailed from Lancaster carrying manufactured goods to Africa.
-The city’s prosperity during this period is reflected in the architecture of St George’s Quay, including the Customs House – now home to Lancaster Maritime Museum.
+The city’s prosperity during this period is reflected in the architecture of St George’s Quay, including the Custom House – now home to Lancaster Maritime Museum.

 The village of Sunderland Point, dramatically situated on a peninsula across a tidal marsh, was developed as a port in the early eighteenth century by the Quaker Robert Lawson.
 It is home to the grave of a slave who died there in 1736, known locally as ‘Sambo’s grave’ and is a reminder of Lancaster’s involvement in the slave trade.